akaigoro/df4j/README.md

     public void test() {
         Collector coll=new Collector();
-        coll.input.send("Hello");  // there is no predifined input, coll.input.send("World");  // input has to be named explicetly coll.input.close();
+        coll.input.post("Hello");  // there is no predifined input, coll.input.post("World");  // input has to be named explicetly coll.input.close();
     }
 </pre>